bmmtstb/dynamically-gated-similarities/README.rst

 This can be seen in the :class:`~.SimilarityModule` class and its children.
-SimilarityModules can be quite different, the pose similarity (e.g. :class:`~.ObjectKeypointSimilarity` ) does need the key-point coordinates to compute the OKS, while the visual similarity (e.g. :class:`~.TorchreidSimilarity` ) needs the image crops to compute embeddings.
+SimilarityModules can be quite different, the pose similarity (e.g. :class:`~.ObjectKeypointSimilarity` ) does need the key-point coordinates to compute the OKS, while the visual similarity (e.g. :class:`~.TorchreidVisualSimilarity` ) needs the image crops to compute embeddings.

 +----------------------------+---------------------------------------------------------------+
 |  Name                      | Description                                                   |